LA Opera to investigate sexual misconduct accusations against Placido Domingo

 Hundreds of women have publicly accused powerful men in business, politics, the news media, sports and entertainment of sexual harassment and abuse since October 2017, fueled by the #MeToo social movement.

-Reporting by Jill Serjeant; additional reporting by Jonathan Allen in New York; editing by Grant McCool
+Reporting by Jill Serjeant; additional reporting by Jonathan Allen in New York; editing by Howard Goller and Grant McCool